 Dover Quartet, Penelope P. Watkins Ensemble in Residence

-Mr. Lee joined the faculty of the Curtis Institute of Music in 2020.
+Mr. Link joined the faculty of the Curtis Institute of Music in 2020.
 He also teaches at Northwestern University’s Bienen School of Music.